babycourageous/Starter-Kit-Jekyll-Github-Pages-/README.md

 # starter-kit
 A simple Jekyll startup kit for web projects hosted on Github Pages.

+The starter kit makes use of Gulp as a build tool by using npm scripts rather than relying on a global install of Gulp.
+The following npm scripts are exposed to start:

+- npm run serve
+- npm run build

 The starter kit includes the following :
 - ITCSS for CSS structure [http://www.creativebloq.com/web-design/manage-large-scale-web-projects-new-css-architecture-itcss-41514731](http://www.creativebloq.com/web-design/manage-large-scale-web-projects-new-css-architecture-itcss-41514731)
 - Gulp for build